Ethel Rudkin

-Ethel Rudkin (1893 – 21 September 1985) was an English writer, historian, archaeologist and folklorist from Lincolnshire.
+Ethel Rudkin (1893 – 21 September 1985) was an English local historian, archaeologist, folklorist and archivist from Lincolnshire.
 She pioneered the collection of folk material, particularly from Lincolnshire, and her collections are now part of several public institutions, including the North Lincolnshire Museum.

-Biography
+Early and personal life

-Ethel Hutchinson was born in 1893 in Willoughton, Lincolnshire.
-Her parents were Richard and Ethel Hutchinson; her mother's family were originally from Suffolk.
-As a young woman she was employed both as a governess and a groom by the same family.
+Ethel Hutchinson was born in 1893 in Willoughton, Lincolnshire to parents Richard and Ethel Hutchinson.
+Her maternal family were originally from Suffolk.
+As a young woman, she was employed both as a governess and a groom by the same family.

-In 1917 she married George Rudkin from Folkingham, and according to her obituary in Folklore had "a blissful but tragically brief marriage until his early death in 1918".
+In 1917, she married George Rudkin from Folkingham; the couple had "a blissful but tragically brief marriage until his early death in 1918".
 George had served as a commissioned officer in the Machine Gun Corps during the First World War and died in the influenza epidemic.
 He was also awarded the Military Cross.
 The North Lincolnshire Museum holds a handbag containing her wedding flowers and letters from him.
-After George's death she returned to Willoughton to live and care for her parents.
+After George's death, she returned to Willoughton to live with and care for her parents.

 In later life, Lucy Arliss moved in with Rudkin, assisted her on archaeological digs and they lived together for the rest of Arliss' life.
-In 1972 she and Arliss moved to a cottage in Toynton All Saints, near Spilsby.
+In 1972, the pair moved into a cottage in Toynton All Saints near Spilsby.
 Arliss died a few years later.
-Throughout her life, friends knew Rudkin by the nickname 'Peter'.
+Throughout her life, Rudkin was known to her friends by the nickname "Peter".

 Career

 Rudkin was interested in the traditions and folklore of Lincolnshire and began to collect stories and objects that reflected those interests, against the wishes of her parents.
 It was during this time in the 1920s and 1930s that much of her collecting took place.
-In 1927 she assisted C. W. Phillips to revise ancient monuments for ordnance survey maps.
+In 1927, she assisted C. W. Phillips to revise ancient monuments for ordnance survey maps.
 In 1931 she joined The Folklore Society, where her work on Lincolnshire was encouraged, in particular by Margaret Murray.
 In 1936, Rudkin published her book Lincolnshire Folklore, with an introduction by Murray.
 In the same year, her seminal essay Black Dogs was published in the journal of the Folklore Society.
 Other articles included calendar customs, witches and stone-lore.
-During the 1930s she was also active in the Lincolnshire Local History Society, who were hoping to establish a county museum.
+Also in the 1930s, she was active in the Lincolnshire Local History Society, who were hoping to establish a county museum.
 In 1931–32 she excavated a medieval building close to Willoughton.